-Go to the Start button in Windows and then to Printers and Faxes.
+Go to the Start button in Windows and then to Printers and Faxe s or Printers and Devices.
 If you see multiple versions of the same driver (copy 1, copy 2, etc.) delete all but one of them and then re-start T-RIP.
 You may have to go back to suggestion #3 and do a "Remove/Install" to refresh the communication between T-RIP and the driver.